5150 (album): Release

-Despite the controversy of replacing Roth, the album was their first to top the Billboard 200.
-It was also Hagar's first #1, as stated by him on the Live Without a Net concert video.
-"The album went platinum in one week," Hagar recalled in 2014.
-"It was the fastest million-selling record in Warner's history...
-It was such a high."
+Despite the controversy of replacing Roth, the album was both the band's first (and Hagar's first) to top the Billboard 200, doing so on April 26, 1986, and was certified double platinum on May 28.

 A live video created during the tour for this album was released as Live Without a Net, which has since been released on DVD.
 The tour was a significant change from previous tours.
 Where Van Halen previously had years of material to work with, even on tour supporting the first album, Hagar was uncomfortable performing a large number of songs from the original lineup.
 Therefore, most of the band's back catalog was dropped from the set lists.
-Instead, the shows consisted of almost the entire 5150 album, a few Hagar solo hits ("I Can't Drive 55", and "There's Only One Way to Rock"), and a cover of Led Zeppelin's "Rock and Roll"; the band also played a humorous verse of Robert Palmer's "Addicted to Love" as part of "Best of Both Worlds."
-Of the Roth-era tracks, "You Really Got Me", "Panama", and "Ain't Talkin' 'bout Love" were performed with regularity.
+Instead, the shows consisted of almost the entire 5150 album, a few Hagar solo hits ("I Can't Drive 55" and "There's Only One Way to Rock"), and a cover of Led Zeppelin's "Rock and Roll"; the band also played a humorous verse of Robert Palmer's "Addicted to Love" as part of "Best of Both Worlds."
+Of the Roth-era tracks, "You Really Got Me", "Panama", and "Ain't Talkin' 'bout Love" were regularly performed.
 Unlike Roth, Hagar was an established guitarist, allowing Eddie to play keyboards on some songs.